 Mate is a big part of culture in Argentina.
 Despite the fact that mate is enjoyed all over the country, it is grown and produced only in two northern provinces of Argentina — Corrientes and Misiones.
-According to the FAO, Argentina is the second largest producer of yerba mate in the world with 290,000 MT (32%), preceded by Brazil with 513,256 MT (58%).
+As of 2024, Argentina is the largest producer of yerba mate in the world, followed closely by Brazil.

 Argentine people love their hot mate and prefer to drink it traditionally — out of calabash gourd or using vessels made out of palo santo wood or algarrobo wood.